 How to Enjoy a Trip to Korea

 Would I visit again?
-Absolutely, I would travel to Korea again.
+Absolutely.
+I would travel to Korea again.
 There are still parts of the country that I have yet to see, such as the National Parks, the mountainous areas with hiking trails and much further down the line, the smaller towns which will one day be more accessible to travellers, rather than to those living there who take months to uncover it as they call it home.

 South Korea Travel Tips